Fighting for sex workers' rights

 I have devoted my life to sex workers' rights and am currently fighting criminalisation of sex work in the North of Ireland and the Republic of Ireland too.
 I'm taking a case as the lead plaintiff both sides of the border.
 It's going to be hard work, but worth every minute.
 The abolitionist groups I fight are funded to the hilt, I'm not.
 I rely solely on my personal income and donations.

-I have set up this page specifically to raise funds towards my legal action and expenses, it's a very costly process.
+I have set up this page specifically to raise funds towards my expenses, it's a very costly process.
 This is about as stressful as it gets, but it has to be done.
 We deserve the right to work in safety.
 154 sex workers have been murdered since 1990.
 It stops now.

 Follow me on Twitter - @GlasgaeLauraLee and I will update you regularly with the progress I'm making.